tzc1234/innerring-legal/terms.md

 You may use InnerRing only if you can legally enter into these Terms and are not prohibited from using the app under applicable law.

 InnerRing is not intended for children under 13.
+By using InnerRing, you confirm that you are at least 13 years old.

 ## 2. Privacy and Encryption